Changing Supplier Experience

 - Compile all relevant data surrounding the expiring contract.

 - Develop a strategy which may extend/re-negotiate the current contract or warrant a new bid.
-If the rebid strategy is selected, potential vendors are identified through an RFI process.
+If the rebid strategy is selected, potential suppliers are identified through an RFI process.

-- Develop a request for proposal and distribute it to select potential vendors.
+- Develop a request for proposal and distribute it to select potential suppliers.

 - Execute the new contract.